thin-edge/thin-edge.io-specs/src/software-management/README.md

 At right side actor **Cloud** represents Cumulocity or another potential cloud.

 At left side multiple **Package-Manager** actors are placed.
-A Package-Manager is a SW component that supported to install or remove SW packages on the Device (e.g. Debian's "APT", Canonical's "Snap" or Red Hat’s “RPM”).
-Thin-edge "SW Management" concept required that one or more Package-Managers are supported by the Device's SW system.
+A Package-Manager is a SW component that supportes to install or remove SW packages on the Device (e.g. Debian's "APT", Canonical's "Snap" or Red Hat’s “RPM”).
+Thin-edge "SW Management" concept requires that one or more Package-Managers are provided by the Device's SW system.

 Finally on left side actors **FW (Firmware)-Manager** and **Config-Manager** are denoted.
 Both are shown here to point out that for now Firmware and Configuration are out of scope of that specification.
 Note that in the diagram both have no connection to any relevant use-case.